 NetSuite is a cloud-based business accounting solution designed for large enterprises.
 It offers project accounting capabilities and simplifies the process of managing payables and receivables, collecting taxes, and closing the books.

 Xero is another cloud-based accounting and P&L software for SMBs.
-Quite popular among accounting professionals in the UK, Australia, New Zealand and the Asia Pacific region, it automates bookkeeping and accounting with third-party add-on software integrations extending its functionality.
-The platform includes a chart of accounts, general ledger, bank account reconciliation, cash flow management, bill capture and receipts, purchase orders, invoicing, accounts receivable and payable, and business management.
+Popular among accounting professionals in the UK, Australia, New Zealand, and the Asia Pacific region, it automates bookkeeping with third-party integrations.

 Billing and invoicing software